 There are several different approaches to therapy that fall within the category of humanistic, including person-centered, existential, and gestalt.
 These therapies all share the common goal of self-actualization, which means helping people realize their full potential.
 Person-centered therapy encourages each person’s unique capacity for change by developing a positive therapeutic relationship.
 Therapists practice unconditional positive regard (non-judgement), empathy, and congruence (therapists are transparent and viewed as fellow humans, rather than experts).
 Many other forms of therapy, like CBT, use principles of person-centered therapy.
 Existential therapy assumes that all humans struggle with death, meaning, isolation, and freedom.
 This approach promotes self-awareness and growth.
 Gestalt therapy focuses on the present and encourages people to re-enact experiences in-session, rather than simply talk about them.

 Psychotherapy is a process of self-growth and healing that unfolds when you have a safe, positive, and professional relationship with a therapist.
 Making the decision to go to psychotherapy is a step on the road to recovery.
-For more information about what therapy entails and how to find a therapist, see the American Psychological Association.

 American Psychological Association.
 (2019).
 Different approaches to psychotherapy.